 Temperatures boil.
 Personalities clash.

-We forget that there are very diverse types of recreational forest users.
+We forget that there are many diverse types of recreational forest users.
 No matter how much we disagree with somebody else’s way, we all have something in common.
 We’re there to appreciate our country’s spectacular mountain passes and to savor our “day in the woods.”

 As an Outfitter Guide using 4-wheel drives and an Outdoor Educator of 4-wheeling safety, “Planning and Scoping Actions” frequently cross my desk explaining the wide spectrum of land use, from wilderness selection to logging operation, to proposed trail/road openings and CLOSURES.
 Yes, closures!
 Part of “the plan” is to close roads and trails that we all know and love.